Top 8 Best XC Bikes | The best cross country mountain bikes ridden & reviewed

 Given how hard you can push the stout frame, the Fox 32 SC does feel somewhat under-gunned up front.
 We’re also surprised that Canyon doesn’t offer any of the Lux World Cup models with a dropper post.
 Combined with the firm suspension tune, the Lux World Cup isn’t as plush or as confidence-inspiring on rough terrain as more contemporary bikes like the Scott Spark or Merida Ninety-Six.

-With that in mind, those chasing more of an XC all-rounder might want to check out the Lux Trail instead.
-But if you’re after a lightweight, agile and deadly efficient race bike, you’d be hard pressed to find anything that packs in the same level of features and spec for the money as this.
-See our Canyon Lux World Cup review for the lowdown.
+With that in mind, those chasing more of an XC all-rounder should check out the Lux Trail instead.
+If you’re after a lightweight, agile and deadly efficient race bike though, you’d be hard pressed to find anything that packs in the same level of features and spec for the money as this.
+See our Canyon Lux World Cup review for the lowdown on the stock bike, though if you’re curious about what’s possible with a few spec changes, check out my long-term review for a deep-dive into the true capabilities of the Lux World Cup.

 2022 scott spark rc